csm123/FeedlyAPIProxy/README.md

-**My focus has shifted to [RSS Proxy](https://github.com/csm123/rssproxy), which does not depend on Feedly.
+**My focus has shifted to [RSS Proxy](https://github.com/csm123/rssproxy), which does not depend on Feedly so is not subject to its API limits.
 This app is functional, however, so feel free to adapt it for your use.**

 # Feedly API Proxy for RSS Feeds